jw388918/die-class/README.md

 # The second git lab
 ## First team member: John Wallace
 ## Second team member: John Wallace
-This repository is an example of a C++ project.
+### Die Project: simulates the rolling of a die with a specified number of
+sides.